Jungle Boogie

-"Jungle Boogie" is a funk song recorded by Kool & the Gang for their 1973 album Wild and Peaceful.
+"Jungle Boogie" is a funk record by Kool & the Gang from their 1973 album Wild and Peaceful.
 It reached number four as a single, and became very popular in nightclubs.
-Billboard ranked it as the number 12 song for 1974, despite there being as many as 36 No. 1 singles that year.
+Billboard ranked it as the number 12 single for 1974, despite as many as 36 No. 1 singles that year.

+In 1994, Jungle Boogie was repopularized on the soundtrack of the film Pulp Fiction.
+It was also used in promo packages by wrestling promotion Extreme Championship Wrestling in the mid-1990s.

+In 1992, Madonna sampled Jungle Boogie in the song "Erotica".

+In 1996, the German rap group Rödelheim Hartreim Projekt sampled Jungle Boogie in the song Türkisch from their album Zurück nach Rödelheim.

 Background

-The song's spoken main vocal was performed by the band's roadie Don Boyce.
+The spoken main vocal was performed by the band's roadie Don Boyce.
 An instrumental version of the tune with an overdubbed flute part and additional percussion instruments, titled "Jungle Jazz", appeared on the album Spirit of the Boogie.
-The song is noted for the Tarzan yell heard at the song's end and the grunting, panting and scatting heard throughout.
+There is a Tarzan yell at the track's end and grunting, panting and scatting heard throughout.